qforestlab/riscan-general/1_installation.md

 ![installation-2](./img/1_installation-2.png)

-Here you can download the latest version of RiSCAN Pro.
+Here you can download the latest version of RiSCAN PRO.
 Make sure we have a license for the latest version (ask Kim/Louise).
 If not see steps 8-11.

 6. Click *DOWNLOAD*.
 7. Follow the steps in the installer.